-The Upper School curriculum instills core values surrounding honesty, respect, courage, compassion, and integrity, and develops global citizens committed to servant leadership and sustainability.
-The school achieves these aims through a vibrant and challenging college-preparatory curriculum that includes 29 honors and 22 Advanced Placement (AP) courses, elective options such as honors astronomy and marine biology, and interdisciplinary classes such as History of Global Nonviolence, The Holocaust and the History of Genocide, and African Studies.
+The Upper School purposefully develops global citizens committed to empathetic leadership by instilling values surrounding honesty, respect, courage, compassion, and integrity.
+The School achieves these aims through a vibrant and challenging college-preparatory curriculum that includes more than 50 honors, Advanced Placement (AP), and Post-AP courses, along with elective options such as Honors Astronomy and Marine Biology, and interdisciplinary classes such as History of Global Nonviolence, the Holocaust and the History of Genocide, and Environmental Economics.

 Students complement their curriculum with robust offerings in athletics, arts, service, and clubs.
-79% of Upper School students participate in interscholastic athletics, and 82% of Upper School students take advantage of Lovett’s fine arts offerings.
+Nearly 80 percent of Upper School students participate in interscholastic athletics and more than 80 percent of Upper School students take advantage of our fine arts offerings.